-Pull mechanisms must be grounded in a clear development problem-a socially meaningful problem that the pull mechanism is intended to address and a solution that has the potential to address the problem if it is brought to scale.
-The pull mechanism can then be designed to address the key market failures that have limited the development of a market for this socially beneficial solution.1 The solution can be a specific technology solution that is already tested and proven, or it can be a technology or practice that requires further tailoring to be adapted to smallholder needs and the specific development problem.
+Pull mechanisms must be grounded in a clear development problem-a socially meaningful problem that the pull mechanism is intended to address-and a solution that has the potential to address the problem if it is brought to scale.
+The pull mechanism can then be designed to address the key market failures that have precluded the emergence of a market for this socially beneficial solution.
+The solution can be a specific technology already tested and proven, or it can be a technology or practice that requires further tailoring to be adapted to smallholder needs and the specific development problem.
 In the latter case the pull mechanism can incentivize investment in the refinement of the technology itself.
 Development problems that do not yet have viable technological solutions are best addressed through innovation-oriented pull mechanisms or other non-pull approaches.

-A key element of a pull mechanism is the solvers or private sector actors or a role in the value chain that can be filled by private sector actors-who are incentivized to achieve the predefined outcomes.
-Because the solvers are the main agents of change in a pull mechanism who invest with their creativity and capital to address the development problem, they must have an underlying interest in the market for the solution.
-Therefore, the choice of solvers is intrinsically tied to the choice of the development problem and its solution, which are underpinned by a clear theory of change that demonstrates the solvers' path to scale up the solution to address the problem and the underlying market failures (as discussed below).
-Furthermore, it is important to ensure that there is a sufficient pool of such solvers with the capacity to invest at the scale needed to develop a competitive market with adequate critical mass.
+A key element of a pull mechanism is the solver-private sector actor-who is incentivized to achieve the predefined outcomes.
+Because the solvers are the main agents of change in a pull mechanism investing their creativity and capital to address the development problem, they must have an underlying interest in the market for the solution.
+Therefore, the choice of solvers is intrinsically tied to the choice of the development problem and its solution.
+This choice is underpinned by a clear theory of change that demonstrates the solvers' path to scale up the solution to address the problem and the underlying market failures (as discussed below).
+Furthermore, it is important to ensure that there is a sufficient pool of such solvers who have an underlying interest in the market and the capacity to invest at the scale needed for the market to reach a critical mass.

 The incentive structure includes the predefined outcomes that will trigger payout, the parameters against which those outcomes are judged, and the prize structure.
 It is critical to the pull mechanism that the outcomes are clear, measurable, and verifiable without vulnerability to tampering by solvers, while also being in the manageable interest of the solvers.
-Furthermore, the outcomes need to be such that the solvers' efforts undertake to achieve those outcomes advance the resolution of the development problem.
-One outcome that is commonly used in AgResults' pilots is the level of sales of the targeted technological solution by solvers.
+Furthermore, outcomes should be such that achieving them advances the resolution of the development problem.
+One outcome that is commonly used in AgResults' pilots is the level of sales of the targeted technological solution by solvers (see table on next page).

-Parameters against which outcomes are judged can help to ensure that the solvers' investments lead to development of a sustainable market whose structure and performance are in line with the resolution of the development problem and other objectives that sponsors may have.
-For example, the pull mechanism could specify technical parameters on the technology to ensure its suitability to smallholder farmers, and/ or specify market terms under which sales would qualify for reward to promote investments that lead to sustainable market systems.
+Parameters against which outcomes are, for example, technical specifications to ensure a technology's suitability to smallholder farmers, and/or market terms under which sales would qualify for reward to promote investments that lead to sustainable market systems.

 The prize structure includes the size, type, and frequency of payments that are triggered once the verified outcomes are achieved.
 Prize structures differ in the types of competition they induce between solvers, the degree of risk they place on solvers, and the types of market structure that they promote.
-Prize structures range from winner-takes-all to payment per unit of outcome achieved (see Exhibit 4).
+Prize structures range from winner-takes-all to payment per unit of outcome achieved (see table).
 AgResults prize structures typically eschew winner-take-all awards that are not suitable for developing markets with multiple actors; instead they tend to rely on prize structures featuring multiple awards such as proportional prizes, milestone prizes, and per-unit prizes (similar to AMCs).